 “We do not agree that Hopkins has violated federal labor law.
 The NLRB regional director has determined that an allegation made by nursing union representatives about some of our workplace policies can move forward to a fact-finding hearing,” the letter reads.

 The NLRB has the power to appeal to federal courts and force institutions to comply with labor laws.

 After multiple hearings, the NLRB has determined that there is merit to allegations that the Hospital has violated federal labor regulations by preventing nurses from organizing.
-The NLRB has found Hopkins guilty of this on three occasions as of November 2018.

 Another NLRB hearing on the nurses’ complaint is scheduled for June 4 in Baltimore.

 Graduate student Joanna Behrman, who represents Teachers and Researchers United (TRU), a graduate student workers’ advocacy group, emphasized the TRU’s support of the nurses’ efforts.